-Action Lead Sub Teams Budget Timeframe Develop and deliver an advocacy program to State Government regarding funding for housing and services to meet the housing needs of the Bass Coast community Advocacy N/A Short Develop community engagement resources / program regarding affordable housing to build community support and understanding Social Planning Communications \$10k Short Identify and strengthen strategic partnerships with housing and service providers and support those partnerships when delivering Council services.
-Social Planning On-going Undertaken and/or implement training / mentoring / program for strategic and statutory planning staff to enable them to successfully negotiate affordable housing contributions on relevant planning applications Strategy and Growth \$10k Short/ medium Develop and impement information sessions and/or resources for developers to promote the delivery of affordable housing initiatives in new developments Economic Development Strategy and Growth Social Planning Communications On-going Undertake a review of Council-owned land to identify suitable sites for affordable housing Property Strategy and Growth Social and Community Planning N/A - Existing processes On-going Update implementation plan annually, incorporating any new data that may have become available to assist in delivering the strategy.
+Action Lead Sub Teams Budget Timeframe Develop and deliver an advocacy program to State and Federal Government regarding funding for housing and services to meet the housing needs of the Bass Coast community Advocacy N/A Short Advocate to State Government for a consistent State-wide approach to mitigate the impact of short stay accommodation on local housing affordability and availability Advocacy N/A Short/ medium Develop community engagement resources / program regarding affordable housing to build community support and understanding Social Planning Communications \$10k Short Identify and strengthen strategic partnerships with housing and service providers and support those partnerships when delivering Council services.
+Social Planning N/A On-going Undertake a training and/or implement a mentoring program for strategic and statutory planning staff to build capability to successfully negotiate affordable housing contributions on relevant planning applications and rezoning proposals Strategy and Growth \$10k Short/ medium Develop and impement information sessions and/or resources for developers to promote the delivery of affordable housing initiatives in new developments Economic Development Strategy and Growth Social Planning Communications N/A On-going Develop a guidance document for negotiating developer contributions Strategy and Growth Social Planning N/A Short/ medium When considering a change of use or development of Council land, Council will consider whether it is appropriate to be used for affordable housing Strategy and Growth Social and Community Planning N/A On-going Undertake a review of Council-owned land to identify suitable sites for affordable housing Property Strategy and Growth Social and Community Planning N/A - Existing processes Short to commence/ Ongoing Update implementation plan annually, incorporating any new data that may have become available to assist in delivering the strategy.
 Social Planning N/A Short